cristian-castro-a/World_CO2_Emissions_Forecasting/README.md

 ## Structure of the Repository
 ### Data
 The data used in this model is provided by Our World in Data: [CO2 Emissions - Our World in Data](https://github.com/owid/co2-data).
 Can be found in folder: Data.
-### Models
-Each model was trained and experimented individually.
-This can be seen in each Jupyter Notebook in folder: Models.
+## Jupyter Notebooks
+- ARIMA_vs_LSTM.ipynb: Jupyter Notebook where the comparison between both models is presented.
+Each model was trained separately, if interested in the individual training processes please refer to the other two Jupyter Notebooks.
+- Models > Arima_Model.ipynb: Jupyter Notebook with the data preprocessing, training and tuning of an ARIMA Model.
+- Models > LSTM_Model.ipynb: Jupyter Notebook with the data preprocessing, training and tuning of a LSTM Model.
-### Dependencies and Requirements
+### Dependencies and Requirements for the Virtual Environment
-Env.sh is a bash file with all necessary dependencies for a virtual environment able to run this project.
-This is meant for a Conda Environment, but you can adapt it to your specific like if you are using virtualenv.
+Env.sh is a bash file with all necessary dependencies for a virtual environment able to run this project entirely.
+This is meant for a Conda virtual environment, but you can adapt it to your specific like if you are using virtualenv or other means.